-The Graphic Design Major requirements include 9 credit hours of program prerequisites, 39 credit hours of core courses, 12 credit hours of Graphic Design Electives, and 9 credit hours of Graphic Design Related Field Electives.
-A grade of "C" or higher must be earned for all courses required for the major.
+The Graphic Design Major requirements include 9 credit hours of program prerequisites, 33 credit hours of core courses, 12 credit hours of Graphic Design Electives, and 9 credit hours of Graphic Design Related Field Electives.
+GDES students may earn a minimum grade of "C-" in individual courses required for the GDES major; however, they must maintain a cumulative major GPA of at least 2.00 in their major requirements to earn the BA in Graphic Design.
+The development and completion of an e-portfolio is part of the degree requirement.
+The e-portfolio is reviewed during the student's degree.